Google Analytics

 The need for a near-universal dataset is why Google gave it away in the first place.
 So the altruism-eyed view of Google’s website analytics initiative isn’t quite naive, but I do view this free tool from rosy-nostalgia-infused-glasses which have transitioned into dark, pragmatic lens for seeing how web tracking really evolved.

 And don’t forget Google Tag Manager to pull the whole surveillance gang together.
-Yes, it’s used for bad.
-But it’s also used for good.
 Learning to live with these tools is much better than condemning in totality that which you don’t understand.

 ¶